-Management has recognised an impairment provision of RMB1,479,000 in respect of the intangible assets for the year ended 31 December 2021.
+Management has not recognised any impairment provision in respect of the intangible assets for the year ended 31 December 2022.
 This is considered a key audit matter because of the significance of amounts involved and management judgment with respect to the key assumptions, including revenue growth and discount rates.